f4pga/prjxray/docs/dev_database/index.rst

 Database
 ========

-This section documents how prjxray represents the bitstream database.
+This section documents how the bitstream database is represented in project X-Ray.
-The databases are plain text files, using either simple line-based syntax or JSON.
+The database is a collection of plain text files, using either simple line-based syntax or JSON format.

 .. toctree::
    :maxdepth: 2